-Cell Phone Use Accidents While Driving in Palm Beach
+Cell Phone Use Accidents While Driving Lawyer Serving Palm Beach

 The majority of people who happen to be driving on the road are completely aware that operating a motor vehicle is a serious business.
 However, driving is also something that we tend to take for granted, since it’s such a common task.
 As such, we can sometimes overlook the importance of what it means to be piloting a large machine, fuelled by a highly flammable substance and/or high voltage batteries.
 This is where we can see cell phone use while driving motor vehicle accidents that can lead to devastating injuries and even fatalities.

 But one fact remains.
 Driving a vehicle demands one’s utmost attention.
 Even so, we see that, according to nationwide public records, cell phone use while driving is responsible for approximately 1.6 million car accidents annually.
 The National Safety Council has also issued a report that approximately 390,000 injuries are directly related to texting while driving.
 Amazingly enough, this boils down to 1 out of 4 U.S. vehicle accidents can be attributed to driving and texting.
 Some other statistics include:

 - Out of the number of teenagers who were involved in fatal car crashes, 21% of them were distracted due to cell phone use.